enormandeau/barque/README.md

 ./barque 02_info/barque_config.sh
 ```

+## Reducing false positives

+Two of the parameters in the config file can help reduce the presence of false
+positive annotations in the results: `MIN_SEQ_PER_CLUSTER` and
+`MIN_HITS_SAMPLE`.
+The defaults to both of these are very permissive and should
+be modified if false positives are problematic in the results.
+Additionally,
+the following script is provided to filter out species annotations that fall
+below a minimum proportion of reads in each samples:
+`filter_sites_by_proportion.py`.
+This filter is especially useful if the
+different samples have very unequal numbers of reads.
+Having a high quality
+database will also help reducing false annotations.
+Finally, manual curation of
+the results if recommended with any eDNA analysis, whatever the software used.

 ## Results

 Once the pipeline has finished running, all result files are found in the
 `12_results` folder.

-After a run, it is recomended to make a copy of this folder and name it with the
+After a run, it is recommended to make a copy of this folder and name it with the
 current date, ex:

 ```bash